edwin7026/LFX-riscv-isac-task/README.md

 The test report in accordance with task 2 is given.

 *Issues*
 - There are 24 failed tests in the report.
-This may be due to editing the spike and cSail yaml files for making it compatible for RISC-V64I
+This may be due to editing the spike and cSail yaml files for making it compatible for RISC-V64I from RISC-V32